 - 1. As mentioned, a retirement system that creates a strong disincentive to take emeritus status means fewer opportunities for younger faculty and less young mentors for doctoral students.
 It impairs the University's essential self-renewal. - 2.
 Most current Columbia Officers will retire at some point.
-Therefore, a change in future benefits for a period that covers about 20 years adds up to a substantial amount in current net present value. - 3.
+Therefore, a change in future benefits for a period that may well cover about 20 years of a person's life adds up to a substantial amount in terms of current net present value. - 3.
 The changes in medical insurance of retirees might well become the model for future similar changes in the medical plans of all active Officers.
+Protecting retirees today helps protecting active faculty in the future.